-FSC wood for the shell of the Sky Wood chair and recycled ocean plastics for the Sky Ocean chair.
-These
+FSC wood for the shell of the Sky Wood chair and recyclable polypropylene for the Sky chair.
+These were Do you see any distinction between designing for the central issues in the design.
+The problem of non-re-

-Your projects often involve materials such as wood, and stone - even ocean plastic with the new Sky Could you talk us through the development of the Sky chair.
+Your projects often involve materials such as wood, and stone - even polypropylene with the new Sky Could you talk us through the development of the Sky chair.
 What do you look for in the qualities and char-Chair?
 The Sky chair project is very complicated in acteristics of materials when designing?
 Qualities its simplicity.
 Combining a moulded wood shell or a and characteristics, if you add functionality and aesthetics - you've almost answered the question!